 We share information with nonaffiliated third parties when they are acting on our behalf or acting jointly with us.

-We may disclose all of the information we collect, as described above, with nonaffiliated organizations that are acting on our behalf or are acting jointly with us including:
+We may disclose all the information we collect, as described above, with nonaffiliated organizations that are acting on our behalf or are acting jointly with us including:

 - Non-financial companies that perform support services for us, such as data technical systems consultants and programmers, check printers, or companies acting on our behalf.